gimite/web-socket-ruby/README.txt

 * Tips: JavaScript client implementation

-No browser natively supports Web Socket so far as far as I know.
-For now, you can use an implementation using Flash: http://github.com/gimite/web-socket-js/tree/master
+Google Chrome Dev Channel natively supports Web Socket.
+For other browsers, you can use an implementation using Flash: http://github.com/gimite/web-socket-js/tree/master